petermr/pygetpapers/joss/README.md

 * pyami - sectioning the document
 * docanalysis - textual analysis and Natural Language Processing
 * pyamiimage - analysis of the content of images in downloaded documents

-For fulltext analysis of PDF we use GROBID and PDFBox.
+* third party text analysis of PDF using GROBID and PDFBox.

 # References